 - Max image dimensions - allows you to set the maximum dimensions you want for your images.
 You can set a maximum width and height and the image will resize accordingly, maintaining the original aspect ratio.

 - JPEG compression level - you can set values anywhere from 1 and 100.
 Lower values reduce filesize but also reduces your image's quality.
 Higher values result in larger file size, but in return, images will have better quality.
 We recommend setting this to 90 but feel free to tweak it based on your needs.

 Import from EasyContent

-- Refresh all data - this button refreshes the item list to display recent additions to the assignments page.
-Every time you assign, claim, or cancel an assignment on EasyContent, you should use this button to update the article list.
+- Refresh all data - this button refreshes the item list to display recent additions to the assignments.
+Every time you assign, claim, or cancel an assignment on EasyContent you should use this button to update the article list and their workflow status.

 - Import selected items - should be self-explanatory.
 You can select items using the checkboxes.

 - Change status on import - lets you auto change the item(s)'s workflow status in EasyContent upon importing.

 - Search and Filtering options - these options lets you easily find a particular item.
 You can search by name, filter by workflow, sync status, etc.

 - Assignment list - this table shows you all current items on the assignments page of the currently connected project.
 This doesn't automatically update on its own, so you will have to use the refresh all data button to see any newly added (or removed as well as updated) ones.
 This item is discussed in more detail below.

 - EC Topic Name - is the assignment's task name in EasyContent.